 2. Investigative

-Investigative nonfiction books are trying to understand what is really going on in the world and in people's lives.
+Investigative nonfiction books are trying to understand what is really going on in the world, historical events, or in people's lives.
 They may share some universal principles or solve people's problems, but the primary aim is to better understand one aspect of the world.
+Sometimes they cover controversial topics or aim at cultural criticism, but in the end, they all begin with curiosity about something.

 True crime or forensic psychology books follow this structure, but it's also used by writers like Chip and Dan Heath and Malcolm Gladwell.